Oscar Ruiz-Cigarrillo

 Ph.D.
 Photonics

-Solid State Physicist: From Experimental to Computational Approaches
+Solid State and Condensed Matter Physicist: From Experimental to Computational Approaches

-Exploring the quantum world through advanced computational methods, focusing on electronic and optical properties of nanostructures using Density Functional Theory.
+Exploring the quantum world through advanced computational methods, focusing on electronic and optical properties of nanostructures using Density Functional Theory (DFT) and Many-Body Perturbation Theory (MBPT).

 DFT Work